M9GLiquid/M9GLiquid/README.md

 🤵 Married to the best woman in the world

 ~~------------------------------------------------------------------------------------------------------------------------------~~
-👨‍💻 Former developer of the Conquest plugin and owner of the KingConquest Minecraft network
+👨‍💻 Former developer and owner of the Conquest plugin and the KingConquest Minecraft network
 👾 Formerly worked as a software engineer for HMS Networks.
 Mostly C development
 👾 Did my batchelor thesis at Axis Communications AB in Lund
    - Noise Cancellation implementation in a mock Intercom system